-Basic and diluted earnings per share is calculated by dividing the profit attributable to the owners of Galston Financial Services Limited, excluding any costs of servicing equity other than ordinary shares, by the weighted average number of ordinary shares outstanding during the financial year.
+Basic and diluted earnings per share is calculated by dividing the profit attributable to the owners of Galston Financial Services Limited, by the weighted average number of ordinary shares outstanding during the financial year.

 Note 30.
 Commitments

 The company has no commitments contracted for which would be provided for in future reporting periods.